ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-04-flask-redis-celery-mcdo.md

     periodically to the LED screen to check if my McNugget's ready.

-By this time, I hope you're having a sense of what Flask, Celery, and Redis are trying to achieve (i.e., creating a task queue).
+By this time, I hope you're having a sense of what Flask, Celery, and Redis are trying to achieve&mdash; i.e., creating a task queue.
 In the next section, we'll discuss the various components of Mcdonald's task queue and how they map to the three technologies above.

 ## Diving into Mcdonald's Task Queue

-Whenever I enter the Mcdonalds near our office, there are always three major components that I observe in their system:
+In the Mcdonalds near our office, there are three major components that are in play:

-* **The *Ate*/*Kuya* cashier**: they're the ones who talk to customers, take their orders, and give them their reference numbers.
-Remember that in the Mcdo near our apartment, they're also the ones who prepares the food (which is inefficient).
-In our system, they reduce the time it takes a customer enters the store and places their order.
+* **The *Ate*/*Kuya* cashier**: they're the ones who talk to customers, take their orders, and give them their reference numbers *(remember that in the Mcdo near our apartment, they're also the ones who prepares the food, which is inefficient)*.
-* **The *Ate*/*Kuya* worker crew**: they're the ones who receives the placed order and prepares our food.
-They're involved in reducing the time it takes upon receiving an order and preparing it.
-They might also enlist the help of other services (cooks, etc.) when a certain item still needs to be cooked.
+* **The *Ate*/*Kuya* worker crew**: they're the ones who receives the placed order and prepares or cooks our food.
+* **The large LED screen**: it stores information